Anania Shirakatsi: Educator and scientist

-Relationship with the Armenian Church
+Relationship with the church

-Anania had a close relationship with the Church.
-Several scholars consider him a church ideologist akin to Cosmas Indicopleustes, whom he actually criticized.
+Thomson wrote that as a lay scholar, Anania was a "rarity in early Armenia."
+Hewsen termed him the only lay classical Armenian author besides Grigor Magistros, adding that he had a close relationship with the Armenian Church.
 Hacikyan et al. describe Anania as a "devout Christian and well versed in the Bible" who "made some attempts to reconcile science and Scripture."
 In his later years, Anania may have been a monk in the Armenian Church.
 This is based on his religious discourses and attempts to date the feasts of the church.
 John A. C. Greppin doubts that Anania was ever in any religious order.
+Several scholars consider him a church ideologist akin to Cosmas Indicopleustes, whom he actually criticized.

 Hewsen noted that some of Anania's "more revolutionary ideas" were suppressed by the Armenian Church after his death.
-Greppin noted that Anania, a largely secular author, had fallen into a "bad clerical odor."
+Greppin suggested that Anania, a largely secular author, had fallen into a "bad clerical odor."
+S. Peter Cowe disagreed with Ashot G. Abrahamian's hypothesis that his name was "censored in the Middle Ages because of ecclesiastical disapproval" and argued that it is "more applicable to Soviet practice than that of the relatively tolerant Armenian and other eastern churches."
 Soviet historians represented him as a founder of irreligious and anti-clerical thought in Armenia, who pioneered double-truth theory.
 Vazgen Chaloyan called him a "progressive representative of the feudal period of Armenian science."
 Gevorg Khrlopian went as far as to argue that Anania was an enemy of the Armenian Church and fought against its obscurantism.
 Hewsen opposed this view, suggesting that, instead, he was an "independent thinker of sorts."